On average, over 8,000 new vulnerabilities are discovered in common software and hardware platforms every year. That's over 20 every single day.

 If the Emerging Threat Scan notification has a red lighting bolt icon that means that some of your targets "failed" one or more of the checks.
 Click on the notification to see more details of what we scanned you for, which targets were affected and a recommendation on how to fix the problem.

 If the lighting bolt is green, it means your targets passed all checks of the Emerging Threat Scan.
 Click on the notification for more information on the checks that were run.

-To rescan your targets once you've fixed any failures, use the Scan now functionality to kick off a new assessment.
+To provide a fast response time, Emerging Threat Scans are handled differently from our regular scans.
+As a consequence, these failures won't appear on your Issues page until the affected targets have been scanned again.
+To rescan your targets once you've fixed any failures, use the Scan now functionality to kick off a new scan.

 Don't get caught out by newly discovered vulnerabilities, give yourself the best chance to defend your systems by using Intruder's Emerging Threat Scans.